 Leanne works for a car detailing business and asks the manager about her maternity leave entitlement.
 The manager responds by dismissing her, saying that her position is no longer required.
 In this case the business owner is liable for the manager’s behaviour as the employer.

 Jill has been working as a hairdresser for six months and has not received a payslip.
 She raises the matter with her employer and is told to stop asking questions.
 A few days later, she is told not attend to customers and is given cleaning duties instead.
 She believes she has been treated unfavourably because she raised a concern about her entitlements and seeks advice from the Commission.

 Are there any exceptions?

-The Equal Opportunity Act 2010 includes some exceptions, which mean that discrimination will not be against the law in particular circumstances.
+The Equal Opportunity Act 2010 includes some general exceptions.
+This means that discrimination may not be against the law in particular circumstances.

 Employers may be vicariously liable for their employees’ acts of discrimination or sexual harassment.
 Employers can also be directly liable.
 Find out more about who is liable for discrimination and harassment.

 Employers also have a positive duty to eliminate discrimination, sexual harassment and victimisation as far as possible.